5 Worst Productivity Killers All Agencies Should Avoid

 • End with a solution and make someone responsible for implementing it.

-Productivity Killer #3: Unfriendly Environments
+Productivity Killer #4: Working In Distracting Environments

 Sure, some people will be able to be productive in such an environment, but most of them won't (86% of employees prefer to work alone to achieve maximum productivity).

-Productivity Killer #5: Lack of Vacation
+Productivity Killer #5: Burnout From a Lack of Vacation

 We can compare a brain to a muscle that needs to rest after a workout.
 Your brain needs to take a break after focusing on one task for a longer time.
 It also needs time to process new information.